Play Therapy: Play Therapists Impact On Mental Health

 • Unresolved trauma due to parental separation or divorce

 People of different age groups may play in different ways.
 Children often play with more imagination than others and may enjoy and feel comfortable with many types of play.
-Play for teenagers and adults may include board games, card games, art, sports, or recreational activities such as hiking or camping.
+Play therapy for teenagers and adults may include board games, card games, art, sports, or recreational activities such as hiking or camping.
 Older adults may be limited in what they can do physically.
 However, they may also enjoy games, art creation, and recreational activities.
 There are play counselors who specialize in many age groups.

 While some techniques may be used by school counselors, social workers or school psychologists, play therapy is almost always provided by a licensed mental health professional with a master's or Ph.D.
 Beyond their degree in the mental health field, they have training and experience in play therapy.
-Some counselors decide to complete extra specialized training and get more experience in PT under the supervision of someone already in the field; this allows them to become a registered play therapist supervisor, also known as a RPT-S.
+Some counselors decide to complete extra specialized training and get more experience in play therapy under the supervision of someone already in the field; this allows them to become a registered play therapist supervisor, also known as a RPT-S.

 The counselor is often in charge of determining what techniques to use and what types of play to include.
 However, they might not tell a client what to play with or how to play.
 Instead, the counselor can observe and use their training to make observations and play with the client.
 With some clients, parents may be involved in sessions.